Eddie the English Cocker Spaniel at 2 1/2 years old— "Eddie is a really laid back Cocker. He is a good working dog, but still loves a cuddle."

 Marmaduke is a 3-year-old blue merle English Cocker Spaniel

-Bleki and his best friend Cikita the cat
+Bleki sharing his food with his best friend Cikita the cat.

 English Cockers Kenny and Blue—"English Cocker Spaniels are a new breed to me and I was thrilled to discover the English Cocker as a breed to add to my family.
 These little dogs are comical and fun-loving, although sometimes reserved around new people and situations.
 They quickly adapt and seem to enjoy other dogs, swimming and wrestling around.
 I started with one but found that my Cocker seemed a little lonesome even though I have other dogs.
 When I started bringing a littermate home for play dates I discovered their true identity.
 It wasn't long before that littermate became mine as well.
 These are tough little dogs that enjoy playtime and cuddle time and are easily trained.
 Very food motivated so with a cookie in your hand they will follow you anywhere!
 Built low to the ground but solid and pretty indestructible.
 I would easily think they would do well around children.
 They really do shine their brightest when in pairs."